• Skip to main content

 metastatic breast cancer

-Photo: [email protected]
+Photo: Stories@Gilead

 Jamil Rivers was diagnosed with metastatic de novo breast cancer just a month before her 40th birthday.
 Her husband had already battled cancer twice.
-It was a devastation to the mother of three, who was used to being the caretaker in her family.
+It was devastating to the mother of three, who was used to being the caretaker in her family.
 She was battling the task of being the superwoman to her family.
 How was she going to manage treatment, take care of her family and take care of herself?

 At age 16, Rivers discovered she had fibrocystic breasts.
-She had the benign cysts drained, which causes her breasts to change texture.
+She had the benign cysts drained, which caused her breasts to change texture.
 After suffering a miscarriage in 2015, her right breast remained engorged and fuller than the left.
 Initially, her OB-GYN thought it may be due to a blocked milk duct since her right breast was always the breast that produced the most milk when she breastfed.

-Two years later, she experienced a cold that wouldn’t go away so she decided to request an ultrasound, which revealed lesions in her liver.
+Two years later, she experienced a cold that wouldn’t go away, so she decided to request an ultrasound, which revealed lesions in her liver.
 Next, she received a biopsy and was diagnosed with stage IV hormone-positive breast cancer.

 RELATED: Are Cancer Survivors More Susceptible to Metastatic Breast Cancer?